Ilitch Holdings

 Ilitch Holdings, Inc. is an American holding company established in 1999 to provide all companies owned by Mike and Marian Ilitch with professional and technical services.
-Its privately held businesses include Little Caesars Pizza, the National Hockey League (NHL) Detroit Red Wings, the Major League Baseball (MLB) Detroit Tigers, Olympia Entertainment, Olympia Development, Olympia Parking, Blue Line Foodservice Distribution, Champion Foods, 313 Presents, the Little Caesars Pizza Kit Fundraising Program, Hockeytown Cafe, and a variety of venues within these entities.
-Ilitch Holdings subsidiaries manage Detroit's Fox Theatre, City Theatre, Comerica Park, Pine Knob Music Theatre, Michigan Lottery Amphitheater, Meadow Brook Amphitheater, and Little Caesars Arena, which replaced Joe Louis Arena after closing in July 2017.
+Its privately held businesses include Little Caesars Pizza, the Detroit Red Wings, the Detroit Tigers, Olympia Entertainment, Olympia Development, Olympia Parking, Blue Line Foodservice Distribution, Champion Foods, 313 Presents, the Little Caesars Pizza Kit Fundraising Program, Hockeytown Cafe, and a variety of venues within these entities.
+Ilitch Holdings subsidiaries manage Ocean Casino Resort in Atlantic City; and in Detroit, the Fox Theatre (which also houses the company's headquarters, as well as City Theatre, Comerica Park, Pine Knob Music Theatre, Michigan Lottery Amphitheater, Meadow Brook Amphitheater, and Little Caesars Arena, which replaced Joe Louis Arena after closing in July 2017.

-Ilitch Holdings, Inc. is headquartered in the Fox Theatre Building in Detroit, Michigan.

 Christopher Ilitch, one of Mike & Marian Ilitch's seven children, is CEO and President of Ilitch Holdings and Chairman of Ilitch Charities.
 Marian Ilitch serves as the chairman.
 Ilitch Holdings have recently made an offer on Colliers International a commercial brokerage platform driven by Pacific Premier Bancorp.
 The purchase amount is expected to be around $260 million.
 Christopher Ilitch recently purchased the properties that Everytable used to build their billion dollar evaluation.
 The purchase price settled at $206 million.